 One thing to remember is that it’s not only war vets who can struggle with PTSD.
-People who have experienced any sort of trauma are vulnerable – living through a natural disaster, like the wildfires that raged through Colorado last summer and this year, or the tornado that recently ravaged Moore, Okla., or events like the Boston bombings or chemical explosion in Texas.
-All these things can trigger PTSD.
-Personal trauma like sexual assault or abuse, the murder or suicide of a family member or loved one, living through abject poverty or gang violence can also cause PTSD in someone.
+Experiencing any sort of trauma, like living through a natural disaster or a school shooting, can trigger PTSD.
+Personal trauma like sexual assault or abuse, the murder or suicide of a family member or loved one, living through abject poverty or gang violence can also make someone vulnerable to PTSD.

 It’s estimated that about 5.2 million adults have PTSD in the U.S. during a given year, so there’s a good chance that you might know a couple, or might someday know one, that will need to work through this issue.
 Despite the challenges, these marriages can thrive with the Lord’s help and with the aid of community and professional support.

 Today I’ll share some of the practical advice our counselors here at Focus give to couples dealing with trauma and PTSD.
-These principles are useful both for military couples reeling from the aftereffects of war, or for couples who are working through trauma of a different sort, like the almost-500 families who lost homes in the recent Black Forest Fire here in Colorado.
+These principles are useful both for military couples reeling from the aftereffects of war, or for couples who are working through trauma of a different sort.

 Point One: HOPE